Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: The SpaRPS Property

 For $m = 20$ and $n = 32000$ (as used in our evaluation), and assuming $\log M + |\log \alpha| \le 40$ (which follows from all probabilities being lower bounded by $e^{-20}$), we obtain $D_r(p,q) \le 0.025$.
 A proof is provided in Appendix~\ref{app:proof-prop-scp_dr_bound}. \end{proposition}

 By Proposition~\ref{prop:scp_dr_bound} and Theorem~\ref{thm:cp_dr}, fine-tuned LLMs that satisfy SpaRPS are close in terms of relative probability distributions and therefore provide a small CP-$\Delta_r$ bound.
-However, due to training randomness, it is unlikely in practice that $p(\cdot| x)$ is exactly $m$-SpaRPS with respect to $q(\cdot| x)$.
+However, due to widespread probability shifts induce by fine-tuning, it is unlikely in practice that $p(\cdot| x)$ is exactly $m$-SpaRPS with respect to $q(\cdot| x)$.
 In particular, the ratio $\frac{p(y| x)}{q(y| x)}$ is unlikely to equal a single constant $\alpha$ for all but $m$ outputs simultaneously.
 We therefore introduce \emph{Expected SpaRPS} as a more realistic relaxation.

 \begin{definition}[Expected SpaRPS] Let $T$ be a randomized training algorithm and let $S_p,S_q$ be datasets.
 For each prompt $x\in X$, define the random conditional models $p(\cdot| x):=T(S_p)(x)$ and $q(\cdot| x):=T(S_q)(x)$, where the randomness is over $T$.
 Let $n:=|Y|$.